 (Tested on Windows based systems)

-This can be compared with a physical counterpart too: imagine an audio mixer that processes audio signals.
+For starters, imagine a physical audio mixer that processes audio signals.
 It’s one of those things that has lots of audio cables going into it from different audio sources and then cables going out of it.
 It takes the audio signals coming in from the incoming cables and processes those incoming signals in various ways.
 The audio mixer will then channel those processed audio signals to somewhere else through cables going out of it.

 In comparison, VoiceMeeter is a virtual audio device that acts as a VIRTUAL audio mixer with many inputs and outputs.
-One such input will be the virtual audio cable I mentioned earlier, but also your microphone.
+One such input will be sounds coming from the soundboard I mentioned earlier, but also from your microphone if you had one.
 The signals will be processed within VoiceMeeter, both the cable’s output and your microphone’s output signals.
 Having processed the signals, VoiceMeeter will then channel those signals through one of its own outputs which in our case will be used as a virtual microphone.

 VoiceMeeter also has a built-in VAC, short for virtual audio cable.
 We’ll be using this to route audio signals from the sounboard into this virtual audio mixer called VoiceMeeter.

 As the name suggests, a soundboard, in our context a self sustained audio source, is an application to which we load our audio files.
 We can set hotkeys to each audio file in the application in order to trigger them remotely.
-Though we can trigger them manually as well.
-If possible, run a soundboard application as Administrator, that way it gets elevated permissions and is less likely to be ignored when it’s running in the background.
+This way we have full control over what plays when through the microphone.
+If possible, run a soundboard application as Administrator.
+That way it gets elevated permissions and is less likely to be ignored when it’s running in the background.

 How Does This Method Work

-Audio signals from the soundboard go through the virtual audio cable and end up in VoiceMeeter.
-At the same time, audio signals from our microphone are also channeled to VoiceMeeter.
-In VoiceMeeter, the signals get processed and then played through a virtual output, in our case, a virtual microphone.
+Audio signals from the soundboard go to VoiceMeeter via VoiceMeeter Input.
+At the same time, audio signals from our microphone are also picked up by VoiceMeeter.
+In VoiceMeeter, the signals get processed and then played through VoiceMeeter Output, in our case a virtual microphone.

 There’s also a second output from VoiceMeeter.
 That one goes into our speakers so that we can hear the same things that go into the virtual microphone.
 We can choose what we want to hear.
 We’ll choose to hear the triggered sounds but not ourselves speaking through the microphone, unless that’s something what you wanted.
 We can choose what goes through the virtual microphone in that same fashion.